lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 Then, restart Nagios by using `service nagios restart` and httpd.
 Under LiCO management portal, you can also find alam information of Nagios and use account "nagiosadmin/nagiosadmin" to login to Nagios home page.

 #Appendix 1.
-Modify cluster configuration file: nodes.csv
+Modify configuration file of nodes: nodes.csv
 Copy file in "/lico_3.*/etc/nodes.csv" to your local hard disk and open it with a corresponding editor, e.g. Microsoft Excel.
 Here are some guidelines for modifying the csv file.
 After finish, replace the csv file in Head node with the new one.